KinsonDigital/.github/.github/PULL_REQUEST_TEMPLATE/preview-release-pr-template.md

 - [ ] Milestone assigned matches the milestone of the associated issue.

-- [ ] A QA issue has been created and manual QA testing has been performed for the changes being released.
+- [ ] A QA issue has been created and manual QA testing has been performed for the changes being released _(if applicable)_.